 With support from Pew Charitable Trusts, PRAISE is being conducted with 800 3rd to 5th grade youth and 26 teachers in three urban schools within West/Southwest Philadelphia from 2016-2019.

 PRAISE is designed to prevent aggressive behavior among 3rd to 5th grade students within the urban school context.
-PRAISE and F2F were developed in partnership with urban African-American girls and their teachers, parents, and community members to be scientifically grounded, developmentally appropriate, and culturally relatable for urban African-American elementary school students.
+PRAISE and F2F were developed in partnership with African-American girls who attend schools in urban environments and their teachers, parents, and community members to be scientifically grounded, developmentally appropriate, and culturally relatable for African-American elementary school students.

 An initial trial of PRAISE across 10 3rd and 4th grade classrooms within one large elementary school within the School District of Philadelphia was conducted with 227 participating students split nearly evenly among the intervention and the control group.
 Of the 21 relationally aggressive girls who were identified, 13 were in the intervention classrooms and 8 were in control classrooms.
 Among boys, 39 were identified as aggressive, with 21 in the intervention classrooms and 18 in control classrooms.

-Following the 10 week intervention, relationally aggressive girls whose classes were randomized to PRAISE exhibited no increase in problematic aggressive behaviors over the course of the intervention, and neither did all girls who received PRAISE.
+Following the 10 week bullying prevention program, relationally aggressive girls whose classes were randomized to PRAISE exhibited no increase in problematic aggressive behaviors over the course of the intervention, and neither did all girls who received PRAISE.
 Whereas girls in control classrooms experienced a large worsening of relational and overt aggressive behavior.

 During Years 1 and 2 of the work funded by Pew, PRAISE is being conducted by two CHOP team members partnered with the classroom teacher.
 Sustainability activities will begin in Year 3, including the CHOP team training and coaching identified school staff in their independent provision of PRAISE.
 This will help ensure that PRAISE strategies are generalizable and sustainable, thereby helping to build the long-term capacity of schools to address issues of aggression and bullying.